steelenet/slate/source/index.html.md

 -d '{"messageText":"some message to Amelia here"}'
 ```

 This endpoint sends a message to Amelia for a given conversation.
+The sessionId can be obtained when starting a conversation with Amelia using the [start a new conversation endpoint](#start-a-new-conversation)

 > The above command, when successful, simply returns a 200 OK message.